-Lily Allen “to sue Apple”
+Lily Allen “to sue Apple” (The Next Web)

 A report first published in British tabloid The Sun claims that pop star Lily Allen has filed papers to sue Apple because her laptop was hacked.
 Before you get your knickers in a twist, do keep in mind that Apple’s not about to help any musical artist who hasn’t signed up for

 HP and Oracle kiss, make up, agree that Mark’s better off with Larry (Engadget)

 it filed earlier this month, in exchange for Hurd forfeiting the stock options he received for his severance.
 Now it’s up to HP to make him feel bad by coming out with something really amazing.

 Annnny minute now.

-Police interview Steve Jobs about prototype iPhone
+Police interview Steve Jobs about prototype iPhone (CNet)

 the purloined iPhone 4 prototype isn’t over yet.
 As the San Mateo County district attorney prepares to potentially bring charges in the case, investigators have questioned a number of Apple employees, including Steve Jobs.
 Does anybody else picture Steve at the other end of a long conference table from the cops, answering all their questions via e-mail from his iPad?
 No?
 Just me?